cxhernandez/cxhernandez.com/_posts/2015-04-04-fah-kartography.markdown

 Processing the Data
 ---

 I'll assume that you happen to have a bunch of IP addresses just lying around to be processed.
 For this post, my data comes from the [Folding@home points](https://folding.stanford.edu/home/faq/faq-points/) database.
-Each day hundreds of thousands of people around the world graciously donate their idle computer time to us, in order to perform simulations of biological molecules.
+Each day hundreds of thousands of people around the world graciously donate their idle computer time to us, in order to perform [simulations](http://en.wikipedia.org/wiki/Molecular_dynamics) of biological molecules.
+This distributed computing generates tons and tons of research data with which we can use to study disease and perhaps even develop novel therapeutics.
 At the moment, I'm running a [simulation](http://fah-web.stanford.edu/cgi-bin/fahproject.overusingIPswillbebanned?p=9411) of [p53](http://en.wikipedia.org/wiki/P53), a protein associated with more than 50% of all cancers; and since over 100,000 donors have worked on it (as of last week), I thought it'd be cool to see where my protein has traveled.

 <br/>